webrtc/webrtc-org/native-code/ios/index.md

 ~~~~~

 This will fetch a regular WebRTC checkout with the iOS-specific parts
 added.
-The same checkout can be used for both Mac and iOS development,
+Notice the size is quite large: about 6GB.
+The same checkout can be used
-since you can generate your [Ninja][4] project files in multiple
+for both Mac and iOS development, since GN allows you to generate your
-directories (see below).
+[Ninja][4] project files in different directories for each build config.

 You may want to disable Spotlight indexing for the checkout to speed up
 file operations.